top of page

 • Can begin quickly

-• Uses existing experience
+• Utilises existing experience

-What to consider:
+What to Consider:

 • Income is usually tied directly to time